-Lou Kelly, a queer, non-binary Midwife and antenatal educator trained in traditional Chinese medicine, who passed away in February 2023.
+Lou Kelly was a queer, non-binary Midwife and antenatal educator trained in traditional Chinese medicine, who passed away in February 2023.

-Navigating the midwifery workforce and the healthcare system, Lou has seen how the structures of gendering and heteronormativity within reproductive health create inequitable outcomes for those who live outside the boxes of heterosexual or cisgender.
+Navigating the midwifery workforce and the healthcare system, Lou saw how the structures of gendering and heteronormativity within reproductive health created inequitable outcomes for those who lived outside the boxes of heterosexual or cisgender.

-Lou's hope is that by doing the work they do to change the system at its very root, that birthing whānau won’t have to bear the burden of that work.
-They aim to support birthing people to have a joyful and empowered experience of pregnancy, birth, and early parenthood.
+Lou's hope was that by doing the work they did to change the system at its very root, was that birthing whānau wouldn't have to bear the burden of that work.
+They supported birthing people to have a joyful and empowered experience of pregnancy, birth, and early parenthood.